bkw777/pdd.sh/README.md

 | pdd1_boot | \[100\|200\] | Emulate a Model 100 or 200 performing the TPDD1 bootstrap procedure.<br>WIP: the collected BASIC is good, the collected binary is not |
 | pdd2_boot | \[100\|200\] | Emulate a Model 100 or 200 performing the TPDD2 bootstrap procedure.<br>WIP: the collected BASIC is good, the collected binary is not |

+Multiple commands may be given at once, seperated by '**;**' to form a pre-loaded sequence.

 There are also a bunch of low level raw/debugging commands not shown here.
 See do_cmd() in the script.

-Multiple commands may be given at once, seperated by ';' to form a pre-loaded sequence.

 Additionally, some behavior may be modified by setting environment variables.
 | variable | value | effect |